Where to begin, where to begin?

-- Glif Quick Release Tripod Mount – An attachment with which you mount your smartphone to the tripod.
+- Glif Quick Release Tripod Mount – This is an attachment with which you mount your smartphone to the tripod.

-There loads of other accessories to consider, including additional smartphone lenses to beef up the creative prowess of your phone.
+There are many other accessories to consider, including smartphone lenses, to beef up the creative prowess of your phone.

-For the time being, a modest investment in the add-ons we’ve outlined can give you the look and sound you want in your video marketing content.
+For the time being, a modest investment in the add-ons we’ve shared can give you the look and sound you want in your video marketing content.

 Other camera options

-Consequently, some camcorders tend to perform better in low light than your phone and reproduce more lifelike colours.
+Consequently, some camcorders tend to reproduce more lifelike colours and perform better in low light than your phone.

-We’ve used the Canon VIXIA HF R800 Camcorder and it is still part of our video production tool kit.
-Coming it at under 200 dollars it’s a good buy, all things considered.
+We’ve used the Canon VIXIA HF R800 Camcorder and it is still part of our video toolkit.
+Coming it at about $200, it’s a good buy, all things considered.

 What we like about the camcorder is the continuous autofocus feature.
-As a DIY shooter or YouTuber that means you don’t have to worry too much about appearing sharp and in focus in the frame.
-The camcorder takes care of that for you, which is actually a huge plus.
+As a DIY shooter that means you don’t have to worry too much about appearing sharp and in focus in the frame.
+The camcorder takes care of that for you, which is a huge plus.

 Perhaps the most appealing aspect of camcorders is that they are relatively easy to use right out of the box.
-That’s not to say you’d throw the manual in the trash, but you can get up and running in a short space of time simply because camcorders are easier to learn.
+That’s not to say you’d throw the manual in the trash, but you can get up and running in a short space of time because they’re easy to learn.

 The DSLR camera

-As video features were added to these cameras, they put tremendous video quality in the hands of ordinary folks at prices that not long ago seemed impossible to contemplate.
+As video features were added to DSLR cameras, they put tremendous video quality in the hands of ordinary folks at prices that, not long ago, seemed impossible to contemplate.